android/compose-samples/Jetsurvey/README.md

 # Jetsurvey sample

 Jetsurvey is a sample survey app, built with
 [Jetpack Compose](https://developer.android.com/jetpack/compose).
 The goal of the sample is to showcase text input, validation and state capabilities of Compose.

-To try out this sample app, you need to use the Canary version of Android Studio 4.2, and import the project from the Android Samples.

-Compose is not available in earlier versions of Android Studio and downloading this github repo directly and opening it will most likely result in build errors.

 Screenshots
 -----------